-- 7) The cooperative shall make available Net Electricity Metering to Eligible Members until the aggregate installed EREGF Nameplate Ratings of the cooperative's Eligible Members equals 5% of the cooperative's annual coincident peak demand during the previous calendar year. - 8) This policy is subject to all federal, state and local laws, Menard Electric Cooperative's Articles of Incorporation, By-Laws and existing policies and the terms and conditions of the cooperative's existing wholesale power contract with PPI and loan agreements.
+- 6) Any upgrades or modifications to the installed EREGF which cause the total combined Nameplate Rating for such generator(s) at the specified service metering point to become more than 10 kW shall disqualify the member as an Eligible Member for Net Electricity Metering. - 7) All renewable and environmental attributes, such as renewable energy credits, related to any electricity produced by the Eligible Member's EREGF and purchased by the Cooperative shall belong to the Eligible Member. - 8) This policy is subject to all federal, state and local laws, Menard Electric Cooperative's Articles of Incorporation, By-Laws, existing policies, loan agreements, the terms and conditions of the Cooperative's existing wholesale power contract with PPI, and the terms of PPI's Policy #504.
 To the extent any provision of this policy conflicts with those obligations, those provisions of this policy are deemed null and void.